MattiasBeming/LiU-AI-Project-Active-Learning-for-Music/README.md

 ## Learning Profiles
 In order to evaluate the performance of different prediction strategies, this project creates so called *Learning Profiles*.

 A Learning Profile is an object that contains information about the following: what training and test datasets should be used for training and evaluation, what machine learning model should be trained and what active learning query strategy that should be used.
 The *init phase* is responsible for generating all Learning Profiles that are to be evaluated.
 For more information about evaluation, see [Run Code](#run-code).

-The data sets that are used to generate learning profiles can be seen below, along with their respective names and some characteristics.
+The data sets that are used to generate learning profiles can be seen below, along with their respective names and some characteristics:

 ![learning-profile-examples](docs/datasets.png)